skyworth-web/Grace-Thalia/README.md

 ## Usage

 1. **Setup**:
+   - Make sure the backend server is running with OPENAI_API_KEY set
    - Click the extension icon
-   - Enter your OpenAI API key
-   - Fill in optional profile information
    - Upload your resume (PDF, DOCX, or TXT)
-   - Paste the job description
+   - Optionally paste the job description
    - Click "Save & Embed" to process your documents

 2. **Start Interview**: